SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

          - Why C?
            - best option for developer time.
            - a crash flag might be good
+         - What about?
+           - request for elements that don't exist (maybe Option B)
+             - use case:  user requests mass from elements 1:10, but 5 doesn't exist
+           - request for elements that have no properties/materials (maybe option A)
+             - use case:  user didn't define material ID for element 5
          - Note
            - It's been specifically requested that code doesn't crash on missing references and that None may be a valid option